vayalar/Datasets/Insurance/README.md

 Insurance Dataset Description
 ---------------

-These files contain Comma-Separated Values (.csv) format.
 This dataset represents the information collected from people about their age, occupation, workplace, favorite recreational activity and places where this is practiced.
 Such information corresponds to a set of attributes that can be of interest to an insurance company carrying out a risk assessment on potential clients.
 For example, to help identify groups with a higher risk of having an accident with the purpose of increasing the premium of their insurance policy.
+This data was generated based on real information.
+For example, the salary class depends on the occupation and the number of years of work experience that a person has.
+Similarly, the gender distribution depends on a person's occupation (e.g., the nursing profession remains overwhelmingly female).
+Such information was obtained from the Payscale USA website (http://www.payscale.com/research/US/Country=United_States/Salary).

 ### Characteristics

 The generated datasets contain the following attributes:

-* Gender: 2 values generated based on the occupation. {female,male}
+* Gender: 2 values assigned based on the occupation. {female,male}
 * Age: 54 numeric values that range between 21-75.
 * Semantic Age: 7 semantic concepts for age. {twenties,thirties,forties,fifties,sixties,seventies}
 * Occupation: 60 values. {advocate,agriculturist,architect,assistant_professor,associate_professor,ballet_dancer,baseball_coach,basketball_coach,beekeeper,breeder,cardiologist,chemist,chiropractor,choreographer,civil_engineer,clinical_psychologist,composer,copilot,criminologist,decorator,demonstrator,dentist,dishwasher,divorce_lawyer,electrician,esthetician,general_practitioner,graphic_designer,journalist,lecturer,magician,massager,math_teacher,mime,miner,movie_actor,music_teacher,nurse,nutritionist,opera_star,optometrist,pediatrician,pharmacist,physicist,pianist,pilot,post_doc,public_defender,school_principal,sculptor,software_engineer,street_cleaner,surgeon,tamer,tap_dancer,taster,veterinarian,violinist,visiting_professor,window_cleaner}